0natalia/PPT-changes-in-Antarctica/README.md

 # Precipitation changes in Antarctica
 Set of Python codes that read reanalyses and CMIP6 models to addresses PPT and SST changes.

+All scripts here read CMIP6 and reanalyses datasets as an ensemble and calculates their ens. mean.

 * ### MSC_timeseries_and_trends.py
-Reads CMIP6 and reanalyses datasets as an ensemble and calculates their ens. mean.

 Estimates the precipitation linear trend for Antarctic regions [Austral, EAIS, Ross, Wed, and WAIS].

 *Cut regions using clipper function in mscbib*